dirko/dirko.github.io/_posts/2015-08-15-Image-segmentation-with-loopy-belief-propagation.md

 Then choose parameters:
-(let's choose them so that pixel values between 13 and 18 have a higher background potential than foreground potential - note that we specify the log potentials, hence the negative value for `obs_low`)
+(let's choose them so that pixel values between 13 and 18 have a higher background potential than foreground potential---note that we specify the log potentials, hence the negative value for `obs_low`)

 ```python